chadulous/PixelVision8wiki/API_BackgroundColor.md

 # BackgroundColor

 The background color is used to fill the screen when clearing the display.
-You can use this method to read or update the background color at any point during the `GameChip`'s draw phase.
-When calling `BackgroundColor()`, without an argument, it returns the current background color as an int.
-You can pass in an optional int to update the background color by calling `BackgroundColor(0)` where `0` is any valid ID in the `ColorChip`.
-Passing in a value such as `-1`, or one that is out of range, defaults the background color to magenta (`#ff00ff`) which is the engine's default transparent color.
+You can use this method to read or update the background color at runtime.
+When calling `BackgroundColor()` without an argument, it returns the current background color as an int.
+You can pass in an optional int to update the background color by calling `BackgroundColor(0),` where `0` is any valid system color ID.

+Passing in a value such as `-1`, or one that is out of range will default to the first system color unless the ColorChip’s debugColor property is set to true.
+In debug color mode, any out of bounds color IDs will display Magenta (`#ff00ff`), which is the engine's default transparent color.

 ## Usage